-The newest generation of Intel processors are based upon Kabylake architecture.
-These processors are a little faster than the skylake and haswell.
+The newest generation of Intel processors is based upon Kabylake architecture.
+These processors are a little faster than the SKYLAKE and Haswell.
 The difference is not large though but the latest technology makes these processors power efficient and provides a little boost in applications.

 The Intel Pentium G4560 is among the entry-level CPUs in the KABYLAKE family.
 The G4560 has something special that is never seen in Pentium processors and that is 2 cores with 4 threads, just like an i3.
 The other two processors G4600 and G4620 share the same thing but the clock speeds are different.
 The cache memory is 3mb as always, the core clock is 3.5Ghz and the TDP is 35Watts only as compared to 51 watts of G4600 and G4620 which makes it powerful at the same time with lower power consumption.

 The integrated GPU it comes with is Intel HD 610 whereas the other two come with HD 630.
 But it really doesn’t matter what GPU it has because no one can play games on it.
 This processor will only cost around $65 and is right now available for buy.
 Check out my $300 gaming build to get the best out of this processor.

 But what can I say from its specs is that people who waste more than $100 on i3’s can have almost the same performance at half the cost and when you go above the $100 mark, it is better to go with Fx 8320 or 8350.